SmarterApp/RDW_Reporting/README.md

 Gradle.
 The project uses bundled gradle so no explicit installation is required.
 However, it is highly recommended to install gdub (https://github.com/dougborg/gdub) because it handles some shortcomings of gradle's commandline behavior.
-The instructions assume this, using `gw` instead of `./gradlew` of `gradle`.
+The instructions assume this, using `gw` instead of `./gradlew` or `gradle`.

 Node
 ```bash